 We see two-way connection between commodity dependence and poor development outcomes:

-- commodity dependence is a major source of economic vulnerability of LDCs;
+commodity dependence is a major source of economic vulnerability of LDCs;

 commodity dependence is a symptom of lack of competitiveness in other sectors.

 Closing the vicious circle, elevated vulnerability resulting from commodity dependence limits LDCs capacity for wealth accumulation, investment and productivity driven economic growth.
 Graduation from LDC category is all but impossible without solving the problem of commodity related vulnerability.

 CFC work in LDCs